The Golden Cleat

 Select pendant size, chain length, and metal type from the dropdown menu.

-- select pendant size (small, medium, or large)
+- select charm size (small, medium, or large)

 - handmade in the USA